 Comparisons of all bathymetric (underwater) surveys of the harbour since 1847 show the bar height has changed little over the past 160 years – fluctuating + or – 5cm in that time.
 This is consistent with the normal dynamics of a harbour bar that protects an inner harbour from extreme effects of coastal waves and storm events.
 Sand on a bar will also respond to removal by refilling any gap.
 Best practice and science advice recommends not disturbing the bar.
 Dredging would be ineffective, temporary and expensive.

-The sand banks are all made from marine sand, meaning the sand has come from the outer harbour.
+The sand banks are all made from marine sand, meaning the sand has come from the outer harbour and open sea.
 Research shows very little new sand is now coming into the harbour.
-One reason for the apparent spread of sand banks occurs when king low tides happen during the day and more sand bank is visible to people, so it seems they are 'growing'.
+One reason for the apparent spread of sand banks in the harbour occurs when king low tides happen during the day and more sand bank is visible to people, so it seems they are 'growing'.

 Another reason is that the sand already in the harbour is being reworked and redistributed, which is a natural part of an estuary’s dynamics.
 The earliest survey of the harbour by the HMS Acheron in 1847 strongly suggests that Pāuatahanui Inlet was widely shoaled even then.
 Anecdotal evidence from long-time local boaties and engineers agrees with the science, that we are really just seeing a redistribution of sand already in the harbour.